Timongcraft/Tgc-System/README.md

   hash: ''
   promt: ''
   force: false
+  #The time after which the player gets kicked if he hasn't loaded the pack in seconds (force must be true for this)
+  maxLoadTime: 10

 #You can create multiple motds and everytime someone loads/refreshes his multiplayer menu that player will see a random motd
 #Use \n for the second line